WANGSSSSSSS/WANGSSSSSSS.github.io/English.md

 #### self introduction

-I am wangshuai from north western polytechnic university, major in computer science and technology
+I am wangshuai from north western polytechnic university, major in computer science and technology, I am open-minded, willing and have broad interests, the mainly interested research direction is 3d computer vision and robotics.

 ### how do think the AI